inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### LOCAL MODE
 In local mode, Spark runs on a single JVM, but it can still utilize multiple cores if available.
-The number of threads specified with * instructs Spark to use as many threads as there are available cores on the machine.
+The number of threads specified with * instructs Spark to use as many worker threads as logical cores on your machine.
 Each thread can execute tasks concurrently, simulating parallel processing even though it's all within a single JVM.
 ``` python
 from pyspark.sql import SparkSession